Want to Get Better at Strategy Games? Join the Military!

 In this respect, games can be an outlet for veterans.
 For our purposes, that shows the common links between real war and virtual war.
 Indeed, it's hardly surprising that those from a military background enjoy gaming and, moreover, have a knack for it.

 Naturally, you can't just spend a few weeks training with a military unit and then go AWOL to satisfy your gaming urges.
-However, if you learn to think like a veteran and use the skills of a military mind, you can become a better player inside our virtual worlds.
+However, if you learn to think like a veteran and use the skills of a military mind, you can become a better game player inside our virtual worlds.

 Before you can fall in line, stand to attention, and embrace the mindset of the military, you first need to leave your assumptions at the door.
 In many respects, a soldier has to be extremely rigid in the way they operate in battle.
 Sticking to their post and following a set strategy is crucial, but the overall way of thinking about war is not and cannot be rigid.